Oliveruy/deep-learning-challenge/README.md

 - **Model Performance**:
   - Model performance metrics such as accuracy, precision, and recall are not provided.

+### Optimization

+Three steps were used to try and optimize the model:

+1. **Model 1: Adding More Neurons to a Hidden Layer**
+   - Increased the number of neurons in the first hidden layer to 160.

+2. **Model 2: Adding More Hidden Layers**
+   - Added two additional hidden layers with 60 and 40 neurons respectively.

+3. **Model 3: Using a Different Activation Function**
+   - Changed the activation function from ReLU to hyperbolic tangent (tanh) in the hidden layers.

 ## Summary

 - **Overall Results**: